Best Countries to Retire in Latin America (2026): Rankings, Safety & Costs

 Figure 7.
 Faro de José Ignacio, Departamento de Maldonado.
 Photo by Pedro Slinger on Pexels.

-In addition, Uruguay has a lot of positive aspects going for it in relation to its regional counterparts: it is the second least polluted country (only trailing behind Costa Rica), boasting a modern infrastructure and a relatively high standard of living compared to other countries in the region; it has a very strong Healthcare (ranks 3rd, only behind Ecuador and Mexico), English Proficiency ( 3rd, following Puerto Rico and Argentina), and presents a low Natural Disaster risk score (3rd, after Paraguay and Trinidad and Tobago).
+In addition, Uruguay is consistently ranked as one of the best places to live in South America for expats.
+It is the second least polluted country (only trailing Costa Rica), and it boasts modern infrastructure and a relatively high standard of living compared to other countries in the region; it has a very strong Healthcare (ranks 3rd, only behind Ecuador and Mexico), English Proficiency ( 3rd, following Puerto Rico and Argentina), and presents a low Natural Disaster risk score (3rd, after Paraguay and Trinidad and Tobago).

 Figure 8.
 Salto del Penitente, Lavalleja Department, Uruguay.
 Photo by Karan Chaudhari on Unsplash.